 HalloWeekends tickets and dates

-Parking at Cedar Point is $20/vehicle or $30/preferred parking.
+Parking at Cedar Point is $25/vehicle for general parking.

 Kid-Friendly Halloween Fun